18 25 In Percentage

 Conclusion

 Converting 18/25 to a percentage – resulting in 72% – is a fundamental mathematical skill with widespread applications.
 By mastering the different methods presented in this article, including the decimal, equivalent fraction, and proportion methods, you'll develop a solid foundation for understanding and applying percentage calculations in various aspects of your life.
-Remember to practice these methods to build proficiency and avoid common pitfalls.
+Practically speaking, remember to practice these methods to build proficiency and avoid common pitfalls.
 This understanding will empower you to confidently tackle percentage-based problems in academic settings, professional contexts, and everyday scenarios.